Pinarello–Q36.5 Pro Cycling Team: 2025 season

 In December 2024, it was announced that Tom Pidcock would leave Ineos Grenadiers to join Q36.5.
 Tom's younger brother Joe Pidcock and Kurt Bogaerts, Ineos assistant directeur sportif and long-time personal coach of Tom, also joined the team.
 The moves paid immediate dividends, with Tom Pidcock taking two stages, the points competition and the first general classification victory of his career at his first race for the team, the 2025 AlUla Tour.
 Matteo Moschetti also won a stage to round out an excellent start to the season.

 Fabio Christen took the first professional victory of his career at the 2025 Vuelta a Murcia, a one-day race in Murcia, Spain.
 Christen sprinted to the front with 200m to go and held off Aurélien Paret-Peintre and Christian Scaroni to take the win.
 Tom Pidcock added another early-season Spanish win with victory on stage two at Vuelta a Andalucía on his way to third place overall.
 Matteo Moschetti took his second win of the season on 8 March at Grand Prix Criquielion, the same day that Tom Pidcock finished second to reigning World Champion Tadej Pogačar at Strade Bianche.

 Matteo Moschetti took his third and fourth wins of the season in April at the Tour of Hellas, outsprinting Dylan Groenewegen to the line twice to win stages one and five at the Greek race.
 The stage one result was the team's eighth win of the season, ensuring that 2025 would be its most successful year to date in terms of race victories.

 On 31 March it was confirmed that Q36.5 would compete in its first Grand Tour race at the 2025 Giro d'Italia after being invited to participate by race organisers RCS Sport.
 Tom Pidcock was the highest overall finisher on the team, completing the race in 14th place.
 Pidcock and Moschetti both took stage podiums during the race, with Pidcock finishing third on stage five and Moschetti placing third on the final stage behind Olav Kooij and Kaden Groves as the riders sprinted to the finish in Rome.

+Q36.5 were also invited to compete in the 2025 Vuelta a España after their strong performance in the Giro.
+Tom Pidcock finished on the podium in 3rd for the general classification, 3'11" behind winner Jonas Vingegaard.
+The team also finished in the top 10 in the team classification.